Alfred-Kunze Stadium: History, fans and resurgence of BSG Chemie!

 Discover the Alfred-Kunze Stadium in Leutzsch, home of BSG Chemie Leipzig, and learn more about its history, atmosphere and fan culture.

-Alfred-Kunze Stadium: History, fans and re-acting of BSG Chemistry!
+Alfred-Kunze Stadium: History, fans and resurgence of BSG Chemie!

-In the heart of Leipzig-Leutzsch, in the Alfred-Kunze stadium, passionate football fans have gathered for over a century.
-The stadium, which was opened in 1920 and has a capacity of 4,999 viewers, is the home of BSG Chemie Leipzig, which was founded in 1950 and has been very identified with local football culture since then.
-The fan base, shaped by social responsibility and a clear anti-discrimination ethic, is known for its inclusive atmosphere, which also welcomes families and children.
-This special fan culture contributed to the establishment of a hard but constructive dialogue among the supporters, especially after the 2006 incidents, when "Nazis out" calls were sounded in the cup game against Chemnitz FC.
-The stadium, which was named after the remarkable coach Alfred Kunze, has developed into a place of encounter and cohesion, especially during the exciting games against the rival locomotive Leipzig.
+In the heart of Leipzig-Leutzsch, in the Alfred-Kunze Stadium, passionate football fans have been gathering for over a century.
+The stadium, which opened in 1920 and has a capacity of 4,999 spectators, is the home of BSG Chemie Leipzig, which was founded in 1950 and has since then strongly identified with the local football culture.
+The fan base, characterized by social responsibility and a clear anti-discrimination ethos, is known for its inclusive atmosphere, which also welcomes families and children.
+This special fan culture has contributed to the establishment of a tough but constructive dialogue among the supporters, especially after the incidents in 2006, when loud shouts of “Nazis out” were heard during the cup game against Chemnitzer FC.
+The stadium, named after the remarkable coach Alfred Kunze, has become a place of encounter and cohesion, especially during exciting games against rivals Lokomotiv Leipzig.

-The Alfred-Kunze Stadium, also known as Alfred-Kunze-Sportpark, is more than just a sports facility.
-Despite his dilapidated appearance, the location is loved by its fans.
-The Ultras, which are influenced by the history of the club and the cultural identity of East German football, have had a significant influence on the club and promoted a discriminatory environment.
-The average number of spectators increased from 1,200 in 2015 to sold -out games with 5,000 spectators in 2025, which indicates the growing interest in BSG Chemie Leipzig.
-In fact, there was a record visit of 32,000 in 1950, which underlined the importance of the association in the region.
+The Alfred Kunze Stadium, also known as the Alfred Kunze Sports Park, is more than just a sports facility.
+Despite its dilapidated appearance, the site is loved by its fans.
+Influenced by the club's history and the cultural identity of East German football, the Ultras have made a significant impact on the club while promoting a non-discriminatory environment.
+The average attendance has increased from 1,200 in 2015 to sold-out games with 5,000 spectators in 2025, indicating growing interest in BSG Chemie Leipzig.
+In fact, there was a record attendance of 32,000 in 1950, highlighting the club's importance in the region.

 Stadium and atmosphere

-The stadium is known for its impressive features, including the classic two-storey Norddamm terrace and the historic wooden stage.
-With a fanfare score of 3.86, the good reputation of the stadium is confirmed among his visitors.
-Not only gripping football games take place here every year, but also cultural events.
-The popular ultra group "The Diablos" contributes to the unique atmosphere of the stadium.
-On match days, the mood is shaped with pyrotechnics and passionate chants.
+The stadium is known for its impressive features, including the classic two-story North Dam Terrace and historic wooden stage.
+With a FANFARE score of 3.86, the stadium's good reputation among its visitors is confirmed.
+Every year, not only exciting football games take place here, but also cultural events.
+The popular ultra group “The Diablos” contributes to the unique atmosphere of the stadium.
+On match days the atmosphere is characterized by pyrotechnics and passionate singing.

 The history of BSG Chemie Leipzig

-The BSG Chemie Leipzig has an eventful story that is characterized by various club fusions, bankruptcies and changes in German football -political climate.
-After the turn, the club got into a difficult phase and was incorporated into FC Saxony Leipzig.
+BSG Chemie Leipzig has an eventful history, marked by various club mergers, bankruptcies and changes in the German football political climate.
+After reunification, the club fell into a difficult phase and was incorporated into FC Sachsen Leipzig.
 The move to the central stadium led to unrest among fans.
-BSG Chemie Leipzig was then founded in 2008.
-The club, which plays in the twelfth league, has worked into the regional league since then, which shows the tireless use of fans.
-The BSG Chemie Leipzig is a symbol of the revival of East German football and the identity of the football game in the region.
+BSG Chemie Leipzig was re-established in 2008.
+The club, which plays in the twelfth league, has since worked its way up to the regional league, which shows the tireless commitment of the fans.
+BSG Chemie Leipzig is a symbol of the revival of East German football and the identity of playing football in the region.

-Alexander Mennicke, a long-time fan and historian, has published significant work on the stadium and fan culture.
-His books "Sportpark" (white) and "Leutzsch" (green) document the deep connection between the club and the city.
-The spirit of fans and the close community, which has established itself in the Alfred-Kunze Stadium, traditional football and the encounter of the generations is a story of passion, identity and cohesion.
+Alexander Mennicke, a long-time fan and historian, has published significant works on the stadium and fan culture.
+His books “Sportpark” (white) and “Leutzsch” (green) document the deep connection between club and city.
+The spirit of the fans and the close community that has established itself in the Alfred-Kunze Stadium, traditional football and the meeting of generations is a story of passion, identity and cohesion.

-With an increasing number of viewers and an unmistakable character, the Alfred-Kunze Stadion will continue to win the hearts of football enthusiasts in Leipzig and beyond the city limits.
+With an increasing number of spectators and a distinctive character, the Alfred-Kunze Stadium will continue to win the hearts of football enthusiasts in Leipzig and beyond the city limits.